The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 How does The Farmer’s Dog compare to other dog food delivery services?

 Given the significant differences in ingredients and cooking methods, it does not make sense to compare The Farmer’s Dog with store-bought, kibble-based pet foods.
-However, it may be worth evaluating the other human-grade dog food brands out there, such as Nom Nom, PetPlate, Open Farm, or Ollie.
+However, it may be worth evaluating the other human-grade dog food brands out there.

-At a glance, Ollie offers a lamb-based recipe, but it doesn’t offer the pork recipe that The Farmer’s Dog offers (the rest of their protein sources are the same).
+Ollie also offers treats, plus a lamb-based recipe, which may be good for dogs intolerant to common meats.
+But it doesn’t offer the pork recipe that The Farmer’s Dog offers (the rest of their protein sources are the same).
 Like The Farmer’s Dog, Ollie also includes organ meat, which is rich in natural nutrients.
+Learn more in our Ollie Dog Food review or our Farmer’s Dog vs Ollie comparison.

-Both Ollie and Nom Nom also offer high-quality dog treats (The Farmer’s Dog doesn’t at this point), and only Nom Nom offers gut health products, probiotic supplements, and cat food.
-Despite these small differences, we’ve personally tested each product, and we think your dog would be lucky to have any of them.
+Despite all of these small differences, we’ve personally tested each of these brands, and we think your dog would be lucky to have any of them.

 >> Read more: The Farmer’s Cat: Does The Farmer’s Dog Make Cat Food?